 Some may find the Smurfs’ initial method of dealing with the Smurfette to be offensive as it preys on insecurity, but that’s dealt with in-story just before the Smurfette’s transformation into the alluring cover vision.
 The sequence that follows is just about the only predictable part of a very clever story.
 It’s gag-packed, charming and ends appropriately.

-While both stories are well written, what really sells the Smurf’s is Peyo’s delightful cartooning.
+While both stories are well written, although not quite reaching the heights of The Smurf King, what really sells the Smurf’s is Peyo’s delightful cartooning.
 He creates Disneyesque environments that are so appealing that children are unconsciously seduced.
 Surely any young kid that looks at the Smurfs’ forest and village and doesn’t want to live there will grow up to become a serial killer.
 Back-up tale ‘The Hungry Smurfs’ occurs in winter, and a covering of snow can make bin bags look good, so Peyo provides the full beauty of the season, but in a tale where starvation causes the Smurfs to abandon their village.
 Again, what follows is unpredictable, charming and enjoyable, as the creators dabble in fairy tale territory.

 The original tale of the Smurfette and it’s accompanying material can also be found in the second Smurfs Anthology.
 An earlier English language version was published in hardcover by Dupuis in 1979, and the next book is The Smurfs and the Egg.